davguij/rxios/README.md

 Rxios makes the awesome [axios](https://github.com/axios/axios) library reactive, so that it's responses are returned as [RxJS](https://github.com/ReactiveX/rxjs) observables.

+### RxJS 6

+Note that this version is build against [RxJS 6](https://github.com/ReactiveX/rxjs#rxjs-6) and your project may require migration from RxJS 5.x to RxJS 6.x.

 ### Observables?
 Why?

 Regular promises are cool, especially for HTTP requests in async/await functions.